 I'd love to see what you build and experiment with this concept!
 Share with me on Instagram or any other social media (links in the footer)!

 You can discuss this project with me on Reddit.

 You can create Pull Request over on GitHub if you'd like to help improve this project.
 I'll update this post periodically to credit anyone who makes major contributions.

-- Contribute Ammolytics is a community-supported project to keep it free of ads and paid-promotions.
+Ammolytics is a community-supported project to keep it free of ads and paid-promotions.
 Making purchases using the affiliate links on this site helps to fund future projects and experiments.
-Patreon support is coming soon!
+You can also support Ammolytics on Patreon!

 - My friend Andy, for reviewing this article and giving me some excellent feedback.
 (He's writing a new Unix shell called Oil!)